CDCgov/NEDSS-Infrastructure/terraform/azure/samples/README.md

 # SAMPLES

-This directory contains a sample for deploying NBS 7, using a layered Terraform approach.
-Each layer deploys infrastructure or application components referenced in subsequent layers.
-If you select not to deploy a specific layer, you must ensure the resources that layer would have provisioned exist and are accessible within your environment.
-These resources are ingested via Terraform `data` calls which query your environment.
-Each layer will by default deploy all modules contained within.
+This directory contains a sample for deploying NBS 7 using a layered Terraform approach.
+Each layer deploys infrastructure or application components that later layers reference.
+If you choose not to deploy a specific layer, you must make sure that layer's resources already exist and are accessible in your environment.
+Terraform `data` calls query your environment to reference these resources.
+By default, each layer deploys all modules that it contains.

 ## Assumptions